QubitPi/management-blogs/docs/_posts/2022-10-24-docker-basics.md

 docker run --rm --volumes-from new-container -v $(pwd):/backup ubuntu bash -c "cd /app-data && mv /backup/backup.tar . && tar xvf backup.tar --strip 1"
 ```

+> 📋 Note that at this moment we've also successfully loaded backup data into "new-volume", which links to the
+> "new-container"

 We can use this technique to automate backup, migration and restore testing using our preferred tools.